kkouptsov/BridgeCrossing/README.md

 It can be shown that crossing of one person from left to right is not optimal because the strategy with such crossing together with bringing the torch back can be reduced to a more optimal strategy which does not have such crossings.
 Similarly, crossing of two people from right to left is not optimal because it moves us farther from the goal to have all people on the right.

-Thus, the only moves worth considering are moving two people from left to right and having one person to move from right to left to bring back t he torch.
+Thus, the only moves worth considering are two people crossing from left to right and one person crossing from right to left to bring back the torch.

 The moves can be enumerated.
 For example, for the problem of four people, the possible first moves `L->R` are: